josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Fundraising.
 The LLC is responsible for raising money on behalf of the IETF.

 Organizing these responsibilities under the LLC is intended to address the problems described in Sections 3.1.1., 3.1.2, and 3.1.3 of {{?I-D.haberman-iasa20dt-recs}}.
 Specifically, this is intended to bring greater clarity around roles, responsibilities, representation, decision-making, and authority.
 By having the LLC manage the IETF's finances and conduct the IETF's fundraising, confusion about who is responsible for representing the IETF to sponsors and who directs the uses of sponsorship funds will be eliminated.
-Having the LLC reside in a legal entity and take responsibility for operations wilkl allow the organization to execute its own contracts without the need for review and approval by ISOC.
+Having the LLC reside in a legal entity and take responsibility for operations will allow the organization to execute its own contracts without the need for review and approval by ISOC.

 The LLC will be expected to conduct its work according to the following principles: